apache/fluo-website/tour/data-model.md

  * **Column Visibility** : In Accumulo this portion of the key is used to control access to data.

-This data model is schema-less, there is no need to predefine columns.
-One thing that's defined in the Accumulo data modes that's not available in Fluo is timestamps.
-When using Fluo the timestamp portion of the key is not available.
+This data model is schema-less so there is no need to predefine columns.
+One thing that is defined in the Accumulo data model but is not available in Fluo is timestamps.
+When using Fluo, the timestamp portion of the key is not available.

 In the subsequent pages of the tour the shorthand *\<row\>:\<family\>:\<qualifier\>* will be used.
 For example, the following ...